Cost of living · Long Beach, California · 2026

 How much does housing cost in Long Beach?

 A 2-bedroom apartment in Long Beach costs approximately $2,903 per month based on HUD Fair Market Rent data.
-Housing makes up about 25% of the total monthly budget.
+At about 51% of the monthly needs budget, housing is the largest cost category here.

 Is Long Beach more expensive than the national average?